TaylanUB/scheme-bytestructures/README.md

       (make-bytestructure-descriptor
         `(,bs;pointer (,bs:vector 3 ,uint8))))

-The pointer type is "magical" in that it only uses the underlying bytevector to store a pointer to another bytevector, which holds said pointed-to substructure.
+The pointer type only uses the underlying bytevector to store a pointer to another bytevector, which holds said pointed-to substructure.

 *The pointer makes heavy use of Guile's FFI functionality.*